Dement242/Silly_ComfyUI_LCM/README.md

   3. You will need to edit the file "nodes.py" in "...\ComfyUI\custom_nodes\comfyui_lora_tag_loader\"

-  4. The '<' and '>' have been changed to '!', this is because SillyTavern strip <tags> from your prompt and it will not get sent to ComfyUI
+  4. The '<' and '>' have been changed to '!', this is because SillyTavern strip '<'tags'>' from your prompt and it will not get sent to ComfyUI

   Line 12 should be changed to:
   ```